scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Processes and interfaces specifications between these sub-components could be topic for one or multiple dedicated documents.

 ### Key Properties
-- *Massively multipath.* When exploring paths through beaconing, SCION ASes can select PCBs according to their policies, and register the corresponding path segments, making them available to other ASes and end hosts.
+- *Massively multipath.* When exploring paths through beaconing, SCION ASes can select PCBs according to their policies, and register the corresponding path segments, making them available to other ASes and endpoints inside their network.
-SCION hosts can leverage a wide range of (possibly disjoint) inter-domain paths, based on application requirements or path conditions.
+SCION endpoints can leverage a wide range of (possibly disjoint) inter-domain paths, based on application requirements or path conditions.
 This goes beyond the capabilities of existing multipath mechanisms, such as BGP ADD-PATH {{RFC7911}}, that is focusing on advertising multiple paths for the same prefix to provide a backup path.

 - *Scalability.* The SCION's beaconing algorithm is scalable and efficient due to the following reasons: The routing process is divided into a process within each ISD (intra-ISD) and one between ISDs (inter-ISD), SCION beaconing does not need to iteratively converge, and SCION makes AS-based announcements instead of IP prefix-based announcements.